werkstrom/WLED-PixelArtConverter/README.md

 **B. Use elsewhere**

 7. Copy the generated code if you want to use it outside of the PixelArtConverter/WLED Note: Since you are running the tool localy, you will not be allowed to copy to your clipboard automatically.
 You will ned to mark the entire text (ctrl+a) and copy it (ctrl+c).
-8. Paste the text into your tool of choice.
+8. Paste the text into your tool of choice. **Note: The Preset API setup (where you can paste JSON and create a preset) does currently not support multiple commands, i.e. your entire settings JSON *must* be in one single command string.**

 ## Running directly on your WLED device
 *As PixelArtConverter is no merged into the main WLED project.
 This option will shortly be available as default*